vokimon/apunts/math/math-3n1.md

     tl = ( 2^((k + m + 1) mod 2) * (1 - 2^((m + 1) mod 2) * qα) ) mod 3

+### Lemma (Trinary prefix discard)

+A given trinary prefix can be discarded if any predecessor exists that corresponds to that prefix and

+    pα < n

 ----

 ## Old